This factsheet provides advice about work time and logbooks.

 This factsheet is for people who have been disqualified or suspended from driving.
 It explains what happens when your licence is suspended or disqualified; limited licences (who can get one and how to apply); and how to get your licence back once your suspension or disqualification has ended.

-This factsheet advises when you need to have a dangerous goods endorsement on your driver licence and provides information on how to get one.
+This factsheet advises when you need to have a forklift endorsement on your driver licence and provides information on how to get one.